Gendarmenmarkt

 Gendarmenmarkt took on its current form under Friedrich II – with a harmonious architectural ensemble planned by Georg Christian Unger.
 Carl von Gontard embellished both the Französische Friedrichstadtkirche and the Lutheran church with almost over-dimensioned domed towers.
 Although the towers are called the Deutscher Dom and the Französischer Dom (“Dom” means “cathedral” in German), they are not churches.
 They are simply called that after the French word for a dome.

-The Deutscher Dom now houses the Bundestag’s exhibition on German parliamentary history Milestones – Setbacks – Sidetracks.
-The Path to Parliamentary Democracy in Germany.
+Today, the Deutscher Dom houses the Parliamentary History Exhibition of the German Bundestag, which is dedicated to the development of parliamentary democracy in Germany.
 The Französischer Dom contains the Huguenot Museum.
 The lower part of the building is still the Französische Friedrichstadtkirche.

 A famous resident – E.T.A.
 Hoffmann